pocco81/true-zen.nvim/README.md

 This settings are unrelated to any group and are independent.
 - `true_false_commands`: (Boolean) if true, enables true/false extra commands.
 - `cursor_by_mode`: (Boolean) if true, changes cursor according to current Vi mode.
 Useful for when the statuline and showmode are hidden so that one can easily identify the current mode.
-- `unknown_bkg_color_fix`: (Boolean) if true, fixes the `E420: BG color unknown` issue when entering Ataraxis mode.
-Note: before setting this to true check the FAQ about this bug, and if that didn't help, set this to true.

 ### Events
 - `before_minimalist_mode_shown`: (Boolean) allows code to be executed before Minimalist mode shows UI components